 The result though of all that water running downstream was tailings.
 The volume of the tailings grew into millions of tons of cubic yards of dirt, mud, and fine silt.
 The seven monitors could fragment 100,000 tons of earth per day, and the amount of water used at the mine reached millions of gallons per day.
 The tailings rushed downstream as a silt that raised the bottom of the Yuba River and then on into Marysville.
 The river then joined with the Sacramento River.
 This silt settled into river bottoms and created massive floods as the mining continued.

 1955 Flood in Marysville, Levees surround the city

-The Central Valley is essentially a wide flat valley 70 miles wide surrounded on four sides by mountain ranges.
-With the river bottoms now at the same level of the surrounding farmland, yearly snowmelt from the Sierra Valley Mountains flooded thousands of acres of farmland destroying crops and entire towns.
+The Central Valley is essentially a wide flat valley 70 miles wide, surrounded on four sides by mountain ranges.
+With the river bottoms now at the same level as the surrounding farmland, yearly snow melt from the Sierra Valley Mountains flooded thousands of acres of farmland, destroying crops and entire towns.
 So much water poured over levee breaks, the Sacramento River became an inland sea 50 miles wide.

 The mining at Malakoff Diggins created the largest man-made ecological disaster in recorded history.
 Angry residents created the Anti-Debris Association and in 1882, farmers led by wheat farmer Edward Woodruff in the Central Valley below took the miners to court with Woodruff v.
 North Bloomfield Mining and Gravel Company.